armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 ---
 layout: post
 title: Installing Spinnaker in GKE
-order: 24
+order: 26
-published: true
+published: false
 redirect_from:
-  - /spinnaker_install_admin_guides/install_on_gke/
+  - /spinnaker_install_admin_guides/install_on_aks/
-  - /spinnaker_install_admin_guides/install-on-gke/
+  - /spinnaker_install_admin_guides/install-on-aks/
-  - /spinnaker-install-admin-guides/install_on_gke/
+  - /spinnaker-install-admin-guides/install_on_aks/
 ---

+# THIS IS A PLACEHOLDER

 This guide describes how to install Spinnaker in GKE.
 It will create / use the following Google Cloud resources: